-Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Rotator cuff 0.84 (0.23 to 2.95) syndrome was Work safety climate: defined as self- 0.94 (0.82 to 1.07) reported pain at the shoulder on 2 or more days month and findings on the nhysical exam Balogh et al Cross-sectional Participants Work exposure Musculoskeleta Crude associations between physical Associations between 2019 derived from a thorn expectate l pain/ exposure on the right side and physical exposure on the [98] General working database that Physical exposure disorders complaints during the past 7 days right side, and complaints Sweden population includes workers data was and diagnosed disorders in the neck during the past 7 days and from 17 male and recorded by Data were and right upper limb.
-Prevalence rate diagnosed disorders in neck Risk of bias Data collected 35 female technical assess using the PR; (95% CI) and right upper limb.
-Low from 1989 to occupational methods, such as Nordic Adjusted for age and 2013 groups in various inclinometry, Questionnaire Neck/shoulder psychosocial factors. occupations. bipolar surface (a widely used Head Prevalence rate PR; (95% CI) electromyograph questionnaire Forward inclination (°) 90th 1107 were men y and flexible with questions percentile Neck/shoulder and 4733 were biaxial on complaints Men: 0.96 (0.89 to 1.04) Head women electrogoniomete from different Women: 0.94 (0.90 to 0.99) Forward inclination (°) 90th rs. body regions Velocity (°/s) 50th percentile percentile during the past Men: 1.00 (0.92 to 1.09) Men: 1.01 (0.91 to 1.11) Psychosocial twelve months Women: 1.11 (1.03 to 1.20) Women: 0.98 (0.91 to 1.04) work- and past seven - · Velocity (7/s) 50th percentile environment days).
-Irapezius Nien: 1.05 (0.93 to 1.18) tactors were Fundation and Activity (%NVE) 90th percentile women: 1.08 (0.98 to 1.19) assessed by Experienced Wemen: 1.22 (1.12 to 1.36) Tranazius questionnaires physicians of women: 1.23 (1.13 to 1.34) Trapezius
+Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Rotator cuff syndrome was defined as self- reported pain at the shoulder on 2 or more days in the previous month and findings on the physical exam.
+0.84 (0.23 to 2.95) Work safety climate: 0.94 (0.82 to 1.07) Balogh et al 2019 [98] Sweden Risk of bias Low Cross-sectional General working population Data collected from 1989 to 2013 Participants derived from a database that includes workers from 17 male and 35 female occupational groups in various occupations.
+Work exposure Physical exposure data was recorded by technical methods, such as inclinometry, bipolar surface Musculoskeleta I pain/ disorders Data were assess using the Nordic Questionnaire (a widely used Crude associations between physical exposure on the right side and complaints during the past 7 days and diagnosed disorders in the neck and right upper limb.
+Prevalence rate PR; (95% CI) Neck/shoulder Head Associations between physical exposure on the right side, and complaints during the past 7 days and diagnosed disorders in neck and right upper limb.
+Adjusted for age and psychosocial factors.
+Prevalence rate PR; (95% CI) 1107 were men and 4733 were women electromyograph y and flexible biaxial electrogoniomete rs.
+Psychosocial work- environment factors were assessed by questionnaires questionnaire with questions on complaints from different body regions during the past twelve months and past seven days).
+Experienced physicians or Forward inclination (°) 90th percentile Men: 0.96 (0.89 to 1.04) Women: 0.94 (0.90 to 0.99) Velocity (°/s) 50th percentile Men: 1.00 (0.92 to 1.09) Women: 1.11 (1.03 to 1.20) Trapezius Activity (%MVE) 90th percentile Men: 1.11 (0.90 to 1.36) Women: 1.23 (1.13 to 1.34) Neck/shoulder Head Forward inclination (°) 90th percentile Men: 1.01 (0.91 to 1.11) Women: 0.98 (0.91 to 1.04) Velocity (°/s) 50th percentile Men: 1.05 (0.93 to 1.18) Women: 1.08 (0.98 to 1.19) Trapezius